 Abstract In 1953 Northwestern University's School of Music hired Dorothy Lane, thereby introducing the harpsichord as an area of music studies at Northwestern.
 Lane later became part-time Associate Professor (1954), full-time Associate Professor (1964), Professor (1978), and Professor Emeritus (1979).
 The Dorothy Lane Papers consist of five folders of biographical, publicity, correspondence, and student files dating from 1936 to 1994.

 Abstract The Music School Deans Records fill three archival boxes and span the years 1923-1936.
 The bulk of the records consist of correspondence and documents relating to the administration of the School of Music.
 Though a small collection, these records encapsulate a formative period in the history of the music school.
 Many of the records touch on critical topics from the Beecher’s administration and the early administration of Beattie, with a few records from the Lutkin years.
 The records are divided...

-Overview The National High School Music Institute was one of seven divisions of Northwestern University’s National High School Institute.
-The Records of the National High School Music Institute comprise 4 boxes of photographs, publications, audio recordings and promotional materials.
+Abstract The National High School Music Institute was one of seven divisions of Northwestern University’s National High School Institute.
+The Records of the National High School Music Institute comprise four boxes of photographs, publications, audio recordings and promotional materials.